Italian Canadians: History

 The first explorer to coastal North America was the Venetian John Cabot (Giovanni Caboto), making landfall in Cape Bonavista, Newfoundland and Labrador, in 1497.
 His voyage to Canada and other parts of the Americas was followed by his son Sebastian Cabot (Sebastiano Caboto) and Giovanni da Verrazzano.
+Immediately after the unification of Italy, the young nation experienced the phenomenon of emigration on a massive scale.
+While until that time the migratory destinations had been mostly European, starting in the second half of the 19th century transatlantic emigration to the Americas emerged, in the direction of lands that became typical destinations for Italians.
 The first Canadian census enumerating the population was not conducted until 1871.
 At this time, there were only 1,035 people of Italian origin that lived in Canada.
 A number of Italians were imported, often as "soldiers of fortune" and "men of letters", to work as navvies in the construction of the Canadian Pacific Railway.
 In 1904, 3,144 of the 8,576 seasonal Canadian Pacific Railway workforce were Italian men.
+Italian workers in that period, as described by Lucy di Pietro, a manager of the Association for the Memory of Italo-Canadian Immigrants, were seen "as transients and judged, according to the stereotype, as warm-blooded people with violent and criminal dispositions".
+Italians were among the immigrants considered "undesirable", as expressed in Canada's first law concerning immigration, dating back to 1869.
+This law provided for certain categories of foreigners deemed more "desirable", precisely, for reasons of cultural affinity or stereotypes related to labor industriousness, favoring workers from Great Britain or Northern European countries.
+Italians were usually referred to by the nickname navvies, short for navigator, a term coined in England to refer to laborers and which from 1830 onwards was applied in a derogatory sense to those who worked on tunnel or railway construction in uncomfortable conditions.